Sustainability drives every decision we make

 We're a signatory of the UN Global Compact, the world's largest corporate sustainability initiative, which calls on companies to align strategies with actions that advance societal goals.

-Lowell was rated as Silver by EcoVadis ESG raters in 2023, an upgrade from Bronze the previous year.
+Lowell was rated as Silver by EcoVadis ESG raters in 2025, placing Lowell in the top 15% of all companies EcoVadis rated during the year.

 Better Ethics & Understanding